avito-tech/avito-android/docs/content/contributing/Logging.md

 ### PrintlnLoggerHandler

-Gradle use lifecycle level by default, but to see info or debug level you have to set it for whole Gradle run via `--info` or `--debug`, which made console output unreadable and build slow.
+Gradle uses lifecycle level by default, but to see info or debug level you have to set it for the whole Gradle run via `--info` or `--debug`, which made console output unreadable and build slow.

 There is an issue for
 that: [gradle/#1010 Ability to set log level for specific task](https://github.com/gradle/gradle/issues/1010)

-`PrintlnLoggerHandler` add you ability to tune log level for avito plugins separately
+`PrintlnLoggerHandler` adds the ability to tune log level for avito plugins separately

 ## Logging in Android